cohosh/bridgestrap-candidateXX/README.md

       }

-In a nutshell, the "bridge_results" dictionary maps bridge lines (as they were provided in the request) to a dictionary consisting of two keys: "functional" is set to "true" if tor could fetch the bridge's descriptor.
+In a nutshell, the "bridge_results" dictionary maps bridge lines (as they were provided in the request) to a dictionary consisting of three keys: "functional" is set to "true" if tor could fetch the bridge's descriptor.
 If tor was unable to fetch the bridge's descriptor, "functional" is set to "false" and the "error" key maps to an error string.
+The key "last_tested" maps to a string representation (in ISO 8601 format) of the UTC time and date the bridge was last tested.

 In addition to the "bridge_results" dictionary, the response may contain an optional "error" key if the entire test failed (e.g. if bridgestrap failed to